Cristina is a Florida-licensed Realtor. She specializes in residential sales and enjoys writing articles that help buyers and sellers.

 - Are there any drainage issues?

-Disclosure: The information in this section is specific to Florida.
+Note: The information in this section is specific to Florida.
 Other states may vary in their contracts and laws regarding canceling contracts.

 If the home needs a lot of repairs, the home inspection could provide an "out" for the buyer on the contract.
-Home buyers in Florida use one of two contracts - the as-is contract and the standard contract.
+Home buyers in Florida use one of two contracts—the as-is contract and the standard contract.
 Exploring the differences between the two is an entirely different topic, but for the purposes of this article, understand that the standard contract has a repair clause in it and the as-is contract does not.
 When using the as-is contract, a buyer may cancel the contract within the inspection period for any reason (or no reason).

-Disclosure: The information in this section is specific to Florida.
+Note: The information in this section is specific to Florida.

 If the home inspection reveals needed repairs and the buyer chooses not to cancel the contract, the items on the inspection report can be used in negotiations.
 When using the standard contract in Florida, this is the time to negotiate repairs based on the repair clause in the contract.
 If using the as-is contract, the seller does not have to make any repairs unless they are required for an FHA loan.
 Many sellers, however, will choose to honor minor repair requests and keep the purchase moving forward.